dipeshhkc/dipeshhkc/README.md

 <hr />

-> Started the journey of programming after the completion of my School.
-It has been around 5-6 years of learning different technologies.
-I have always been interested in the hot technologies in the market and added them to my skill sets.
-I have worked with various real-life projects ranging from web, mobile, real-time applications using different technology and frameworks.
-I am currently working with Golang/React Stack.
-I have completed my Bachelors in Computer Engineering from TU, Nepal. </p>
+> Since four years, with keen interest in technology, I have been honing my technical skillset while working with various real-life projects ranging from web, mobile to real-time applications with work roles as Software Developer, Team Lead and Project Manager.
+After finishing my computer engineering degree from TU, Nepal my interest in technology has piqued more and more and I hope to learn a great deal in the future.
+I am currently working with React-Golang-Flutter Stack. </p>

 <hr/>